sourcegraph/handbook/content/people-ops/hiring/linkedin.md

 Work with the recruiter to create search criterias for your role.
 This will be used to generate an automated pipeline of outbound candidates for the hiring manager to review.

 LinkedIn's guide to their search filter for recruiter seat can be found [here](https://business.linkedin.com/content/dam/me/business/en-us/talent-solutions/learning-center/tip-sheets/en-us/HowSearchFiltersWork.pdf).

+Common filters used:
+- Job titles: Common industry titles the role has.
+- Keywords: Skills or phrases found on profiles of interest.
+Qualification section of job description is a good source for keywords.
+- Location: Any preference on location or time zone for the role.
+- Companies: Any companies that are known to have quality candidates for the role.
+- Years of experience: Possible minimum years of experience required for the role, or is commonly needed to gain the required qualifications.